stayugly/lavamachine/site/content/about/_index.md

   headingleft: Eric Giessmann
   subheadingleft: Director, Animator
   textleft: Animation director for short films.
 2015 he was heaped on with prizes with is graduation film Typewriter Head.
 Now his new short “Sand Wanderer” is already successfully in distribution.
-  imageright: /img/piers01.jpeg
+  imageright: /img/Piers_portrait.jpg
   headingright: Piers Goffart
   subheadingright: Art Director, Animator
   textright: Is a freelance illustrator and animator with a passion for storytelling, comedy and character acting.
-2015 he won the POS Award for best Artwork.
-Since 2017 he shifted his craft more and more into VR Painting and animation.
+In 2015 he won the POS Award for best Artwork.
+Since 2017 he shifted his craft more and more into virtual reality painting and animation.
 ---